 Or because of dilated, damaged, or stretched air sacs as is the case with emphysema.

 4. Persistent wheezing

-Inflammation of airways that produces a narrowing and thereby a strange sound while breathing is called wheezing.
+Inflammation of the airways that produces a narrowing and thereby a strange sound while breathing is called wheezing.

 And this is a characteristic feature of COPD.